pascalpp/pascal.com/src/routes/diary/2023-09-08-thoughts-on-react/page.md

 Furthermore, Svelte's automatic style-scoping now becomes something of a hindrance, as the parent can no longer easily manage the styles of its children, unless you wrap all child classnames in Svelte's `:global` marker, or opt out of Svelte's style-scoping entirely, by importing an external stylesheet.

-Given all that, I tend not to bother breaking down Svelte components unless there are very compelling reasons to do so, and then I'll usually decouple those smaller components entirely, moving them to $lib/components instead of colocating them with their former parent page component.
+Given all that, I tend not to bother breaking down Svelte components unless there are very compelling reasons to do so, and then I'll usually decouple those smaller components entirely, moving them to `$lib/components` instead of colocating them with their former parent page component.
 So as a rule my page-level Svelte components tend to feel a little messier than their React counterparts.

 ## What about Angular?

 I've only worked with Angular for a few months, but so far I'm not a fan.
 It suffers from the same one-component-per-file bias that Svelte has.
-It's actually worse than that, as a typical Angular component is comprised of three files: `widget.component.ts`, `widget.component.html`, and `widget.component.css`.
+It's actually worse than that.
+Angular has a three-files-per-component bias, as a typical Angular component is comprised of three files: `widget.component.ts`, `widget.component.html`, and `widget.component.css`.
+So that's three tabs in your editor for working on one component, and the Angular convention of including `component` in each filename means those tabs are inordinately wide.

 There's also an additional layer of abstraction between a component and the tag you use to render it.
 Consider this React example:

 ```jsx
 // some_page.jsx